10 Identity Theft warning signs and prevention tips.

 - Only give personal information to trusted sources and always ask why it’s needed.

-- Use credit cards rather than debit cards for holiday shopping — they typically offer more fraud protection.
+- Use credit cards rather than debit cards for shopping — they typically offer more fraud protection.

 - Routinely review your financial accounts and use AnnualCreditReport.com to check your credit report.
 You can request one free from each credit bureau every 12 months.